Mvhls/phase_0_unit_2/references/pseudocode.md

 For help with writing pseudocode, take a look at this [pseudocode standard](http://users.csc.calpoly.edu/~jdalbey/SWE/pdl_std.html) example.

 *NOTE: Make sure your pseudocode is broken down to easily implementable steps.*

+create method total with one argument create variable sum = 0 for every index in array add to sum

+create method sentence_maker with one argument create variable sentence = 0 for each object in array join to sentence add sentence to "." capitalize first letter in sentence